Social Media Press Release 3.0: 2014 Edition

 - Sharing Options: In addition to the headline, another important part of the release is the social sharing capability.
 You want readers to be able to quickly and easily share and engage with your content on their various social channels.
 Keep sharing buttons close to the top of the page!

 - Multimedia: Having visual elements on your page is not only beneficial to your audience, but to you as well.
 We included a short video (less than five minutes) of our subject (and newest hire) Scott Monty explaining why he was making the move to SHIFT, in his own words.
-This offered readers some context and visual content featuring Scott sharing a bit more about his move.
-The video also gives your company another chance to engage with readers.
+This offered readers some context and authentic visual content featuring Scott sharing a bit more about his move.
+The video also gives your company another chance to engage with its stakeholders.
 Some will gravitate to video and others written content, serve up as many formats as is realistic in order to reach the widest audience possible in a personalized way.
 As they watch and share the video, you have the opportunity to create an online dialogue with them.

 - Varying Viewpoints: In a traditional press release, all of the information is from the point of view of the organization.
 We wanted to showcase other viewpoints in relation to our news.
 In this case, blog posts from SHIFT CEO Todd Defren and Scott Monty in addition to AdWeek’s exclusive coverage on the news were featured on the page.
 Readers got the chance to not only hear about the news from SHIFT, but from several key players in the announcement along with a story from an outside news source.